 How many canals & bridges are there in Amsterdam?

 Amsterdam, also known as “Venice of the North”, has 165 canals.
 The total length of these canals is 50km which is about 31 miles.
 The most prominent canals are Herengracht, Prinsengracht, Keizersgracht & Singel.
 There are 1281 bridges in Amsterdam.
 Magere Brug and Blauwbrug best-known bridges whilst Torensluis is the oldest.

 Why are there so many canals in Amsterdam?

-Before the canals & houses were built, the area was mostly swampland.
-The swamps were systematically drained one section at a time resulting in islands surrounded by canals.
-The canals remained a means of transport and water management.
+Before Amsterdam's canals & houses were built, the area was mostly swampland.
+The swamps were systematically drained one section at a time which created islands surrounded by canals.
+These canals were preserved as a means of transport and water management.
 Additionally, they formed part of the city's military defence.

 Why do the main canals form circular arcs rather than straight lines?

 The city grew outwards from the centre around 1640.
 The canals are man-made and the arc shape to some extent reflects the shape of the centre as the city extended outwards.
-The unique architecture of the Canal Ring is an expression of the economic success in the Golden Age.
+The unique architecture of the Canal Ring is an expression of the Amsterdam's economic success during the Golden Age.